 Yes.
-We will register and publish UK national codes approved by the ICO on our website, including the name of code owner, the code title, sector, and the date and version of the code that we have approved.
+We will register and publish UK codes approved by the ICO on our website, including the name of code owner, the code title, sector, and the date and version of the code that we have approved.

 You should keep an easily accessible and publicly available list of your code members.
 We will expect you to keep this list up to date and make any amendments immediately and without delay.

 You should periodically review the code of conduct to ensure that it remains relevant and up to date.
 If you need to make any amendments or extensions to the code, you should let the ICO know in writing at firstname.lastname@example.org.